Gordon Cosby: Teaching Us How to Live and How to Die

 Another pastor told his story of how Gordon had inspired and sustained him in forming a church for the homeless in the suburbs of Washington.
 “Gordon took such a genuine interest in me,” he said.
 But looking around the room and having listened to all the other stories of just the people who had gathered quickly on the night of Gordon’s death, the pastor then said, “I don’t know how one person could take such a genuine interest in so many people!’

 Gordon Cosby never needed or wanted to be out front or become a famous public figure.
 He could have spoken across the country, and was often invited to do so.
-But he instead decided that his own vocation was to stay with a relatively small group of people trying to “be the church” in Washington, D.C.: the Church of the Savior, which has produced more missions and ministries, especially with the poor, than any church I know of anywhere in the country — even the huge mega churches who capture all the fame.
+But he instead decided that his own vocation was to stay with a relatively small group of people trying to “be the church” in Washington, D.C.: the Church of the Saviour, which has produced more missions and ministries, especially with the poor, than any church I know of anywhere in the country — even the huge mega-churches who capture all the fame.
 He never wrote a book, went on television, talked to presidents, planted more churches, built national movements, or traveled around the world.
 He just inspired everybody else to do all those things and much more.
 And the world came to him.

-Last night we all gathered to tell stories about how Gordon had changed our lives: the poor and middle class; the former alcoholics and the former wealthy (both because of Jesus); clergy and ministry leaders; founders of projects that have touched the lives of thousands; activists and contemplatives; political players in Washington, D.C.; those with southern American accents and those with African accents; blacks and whites who found themselves in a church together in a city where that didn’t happen in 1950, when the Church of the Savior was born.
-All said, in different ways, Gordon always asked them about how their “spiritual life” was going.
+Last night we all gathered to tell stories about how Gordon had changed our lives: the poor and middle class; the former alcoholics and the former wealthy (both because of Jesus); clergy and ministry leaders; founders of projects that have touched the lives of thousands; activists and contemplatives; political players in Washington, D.C.; those with southern American accents and those with African accents; blacks and whites who found themselves in a church together in a city where that didn’t happen in 1950, when the Church of the Saviour was born.
+All said, in different ways, that Gordon always asked them about how their “spiritual life” was going.

-While American churches were divided between those who stressed evangelism and those who focused on social action, the Church of the Savior spoke of “the inward and outward journey” of deepening our lives in Christ and then letting Christ take us out into the world on one creative mission after another.
+While American churches were divided between those who stressed evangelism and those who focused on social action, the Church of the Saviour spoke of “the inward and outward journey” of deepening our lives in Christ and then letting Christ take us out into the world on one creative mission after another.

 I was blessed to be at Gordon’s bedside the night before he died and with Mary alongside him — still loving one another after 70 years of marriage.
 I felt like I was standing there with countless thousands of people who would want to say how much Gordon loved them and how much they loved this man of God.
 As one person said last night, “You knew he loved like Christ, and he made you want to love like Christ too.”